Practice Certificate in Independent Prescribing (NMC and ACP Route)

 A multi-professional course to enable you to develop the consultation and prescribing skills required to qualify as an independent prescriber within your area of practice.

 This programme if for NMC registered professionals only.
-If you are GPhC or HCPC registered, please review this course page.
+If you are GPhC or HCPC registered, please review the Practice Certificate in Independent Prescribing for GPhC and HCPC registered professionals course page

 The structure of the NHS, healthcare and service delivery is changing at a fast pace.
 New roles across healthcare services are developing and supporting a multi-disciplinary team approach to improving patient outcomes.
 This includes supporting patients to access a range of healthcare professionals with the ability to prescribe appropriately and safely within their scope of practice.